everzet/jade.php/README.md

-# HTAML - template compiler for PHP5.3
+# Jade - template compiler for PHP5.3

-*HTAML* is a high performance template compiler heavily influenced by [Haml](http://haml-lang.com) and implemented for PHP 5.3.
+*Jade* is a high performance template compiler heavily influenced by [Haml](http://haml-lang.com) and implemented for PHP 5.3.

 ## Features